 - All is complete , clean up and finish leveling the dirt floor.

 - Install the Delta Wrap membrane from the new dirt level to about one foot above the underpinning joint.

 This is the process used to underpin the foundation walls of your basement.
-Make sure that you have all aspects of the underpinning process inspected by the city inspector.
-Have a structural engineer do your plans for the underpinning.
+Make sure that you have all aspects of the Basement Underpinning process inspected by the city inspector.
+Have a structural engineer do your plans for the Basement Underpinning.